maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module12.md

   <figcaption>Final result</figcaption>
 </figure>

-## Output device 2 : speaker
+## Output device 2: speaker
 Finally, I had a speaker lying around so I gave it a try as well.
-To make it work, nothing complicated electrically as it is a simple coil that you make vibrate through a PWM at a set frequency for each note.
+To make it work, nothing is complicated electrically as it is a simple coil that you make vibrate through a PWM at a set frequency for each note.

 Obviously, I chose to power it from 12V as well (but it could work with 5V as well, without needing a resistor then) and the inner resistance of the speaker being 8ohms, I protected it with a 100Ohms resistor and the base resistor is again, like for the first project, 1k as well.
 <figure> <center>